Find Yourself in a Beautiful Place…IDAHO

 To graduate pharmacists with knowledge, skills, and confidence needed to deliver comprehensive patient care in acute care settings, to pursue PGY2 training or careers as inpatient clinical specialists, in academia or pharmacy management.

 The PGY1 Pharmacy Residency at Eastern Idaho Regional Medical Center is a 12-month program that provides outstanding clinical practice opportunities in acute patient care settings.
 Pharmacy residents actively participate in multidisciplinary rounds and interact closely with providers, internal medicine and family medicine residents, nurses and other healthcare professionals to improve patient outcomes.
 Residents have the opportunity to collaborate with Idaho State University College of Pharmacy clinical faculty to develop and implement a quality-improvement/research project, submit for publication, provide didactic teaching in pharmacy program, precept APPE students, prepare for a board-certification exam, and obtain a teaching certificate.
 This residency is accredited with the American Society of Health-System Pharmacists.

-The primary training site for the residency is Eastern Idaho Regional Medical Center (EIRMC), a 318-bed acute care hospital, the largest in the region.
-With its average census of 200, EIRMC provides care for patients within a 150-mile radius encompassing eastern Idaho, southern Montana, western Wyoming and the Dakotas.
+The primary training site for the residency is Eastern Idaho Regional Medical Center (EIRMC), a 292-bed acute care hospital, the largest in the region.
+With its average census of 200, EIRMC provides care to patients residing in Idaho, southern Montana, western Wyoming and the Dakotas.
 EIRMC’s mission is “Committed to the care and improvement of human life.”
 I am EIRMC values include accountability, integrity, quality, respect, loyalty and enjoyment.